Kyniska, a Spartan princess went down in history after becoming the first woman to win the Olympics in ancient times.

 To compete, Kyniska cleverly exploited loopholes.

-In sports like wrestling or javelin, the victors competed individually on the field.
-In the chariot race, the winners were the horse owners, not the drivers – who were almost always slaves.
-Much like with the modern Kentucky Derby or Melbourne Cup, the victors are the horse and its owner, not the rider.
+In sports, such as wrestling or javelin, the victors competed individually on the field.
+In the chariot race, the winners were the horse owners, rather than the drivers, who were almost always slaves.
+Much like with the modern Kentucky Derby or Melbourne Cup, the victors are the horse and its owner and not the rider.

 Kyniska didn’t have to drive the chariot to win.